Japan–Russia relations

-In 2022, Japan imposed sanctions on Russia for its invasion of Ukraine.
-Japan and Russia each expelled a number of diplomats and Russia halted peace negotiations with Japan that include talks on resolving the Kuril Islands dispute.
+Following the 2022 Russian invasion of Ukraine, relations between the two countries became tense after Japan imposed sanctions against Russia, which then placed Japan on its list of "unfriendly" countries.
+Japan and Russia each expelled a number of diplomats, and Russia halted peace negotiations with Japan that included talks on resolving the Kuril Islands dispute.
+In 2024, leaked Russian documents from the mid-2010s were shown to have outlined Russian military plans to attack Japan in the event of a wider conflict.